Leah Remini Reveals New Mission, Helping To End Childhood Trauma In The Name Of Religion

 Leah then claimed that despite this betrayal, she would have still forgiven him.

-Child USA is a non-profit organization dedicated to protecting kids and preventing abuse, built on the work of two leaders in the field, Prof. Marci Hamilton and Rita Swan.
+Built on the work of two leaders in the field, professor Marci Hamilton and Rita Swan, Child USA is a nonprofit organization dedicated to protecting kids and preventing abuse.

 The organization announced Remini and Rinder’s part in their dedication to protecting children from all types of abuse in a press release.
-The organization will honor Remini and Rinder at their Annual Celebration on November 7, 2019, for their work in exposing the Church of Scientology for its abuses against its members.
-They will receive the Barbara Blaine Trailblazer Award for their work on their A&E show Leah Remini: Scientology and the Aftermath where they have taken a public stand for justice and given a voice to many victims of Scientology.
+The organization will honor Remini and Rinder at their Annual Celebration on November 7 for their work in exposing the Church of Scientology for its abuses against its members.
+They will receive the Barbara Blaine Trailblazer Award for their work on their A&E show Leah Remini: Scientology and the Aftermath, where they have taken a public stand for justice and given a voice to many victims of Scientology.

-Some of the other ambassadors for the organization include Justin Conoway, actor Corey Feldman, Lyndsy Gamet, Danielle Pollack, and Vinka Jackson.
+Some of the other ambassadors for the organization include Justin Conway, actor Corey Feldman, Lyndsy Gamet, Danielle Pollack, and Vinka Jackson.

-The Inquisitr recently reported that Remini recently appeared on Dancing With the Stars as a guest judge as part of the ABC’s “Cast from the Past” week, six years after she was a contestant on the celebrity ballroom competition, alongside former pro-Tony Dovolani.
+The Inquisitr reported that Remini recently appeared on Dancing with the Stars as a guest judge as part of the ABC’s “Cast from the Past” week, six years after she was a contestant on the celebrity ballroom competition alongside former pro Tony Dovolani.